-Raspberry and chocolate is a classic combination.
-Here we've combined the convenience of a boxed brownie mix with a delicious homemade raspberry cheesecake filling!
-This raspberry cheesecake with a brownie crust is a gorgeous showstopper!
+This raspberry brownie cheesecake couldn't be tastier or more simple.
+Raspberry and chocolate are a classic combination.
+Here we've combined the convenience of a boxed brownie mix with a delicious raspberry cheesecake filling!
+This cheesecake is a gorgeous showstopper!

 Cheesecake can be one of those desserts that intimidate people.
-I'm here to wipe away those fears of a failed dessert and provide lots of tips and tricks on baking that perfect cheesecake.
-Cheesecakes are a bit more time consuming than some of your other desserts but the payoff is so worth it.
+I'm here to wipe away those fears of a failed dessert and provide lots of tips and tricks for the perfect baked cheesecake.
+Cheesecakes are a bit more time-consuming than some of your other desserts but the payoff is so worth it.

 How to prevent cracks in the top of the cheesecake

 I think one of the intimidating things about cheesecake is that people have made them before only to have a huge crack appear in the top of the cake.
 While the flavor is still the same, unless you have a topping to put over the cake, that crack can be unsightly.

 The best way to make sure you don't have a cracked cheesecake is to cook it in a water bath.
 Cracks appear in cheesecakes due to it cooking too fast or cooling too fast.

 A water bath will add more moisture to the oven while cooking and allows more even heat to cook the cheesecake.
 They are simple to do and I highly recommend cooking this cheesecake using the water bath method.